JAMadison/Palette_Pro/README.md

 ![alt text](Choose_Starting_Color_Palette.png "Example of selected color palette")

-## Example Palettes
+## Example Random Color Palettes
 ![alt text](color_palette.png "Example Palette 1")

 ![alt text](color_palette_2.png "Example Palette 2")

 ![alt text](color_palette_3.png "Example Palette 3")

+## Palette From Image

 ## How to Use
 1. Unzip the program to desired location.
 2. Open the program.
 3. Generate a random palette or chose your starting color.
+Starting colors are the left most middle tile.
 4. Save the palette as a 320x60 png grid, saved in the same directory as the .exe.
 5. Use the palette for your art projects.

+## New to v2
+*Now you can select an image and extract a color palette from that image*
+1. Click "Select Image".
+2. Select any image file, and click "Open". *Depending on the available threads on your PC, this could take a bit.*
+3. A new window will open with your extracted color palette!

+This uses an agorithm to select the colors, so each time its ran will generate slightly different results.